465b/nemf/doc/introduction.rst

          lower: 0    # lower and
          upper: 2    # upper bound during the fitting process

-Detail on the configuration of the YAML file can be found in the YAML section the :doc:`yaml manual<README_YAML>`.
+Detail on the configuration of the YAML file can be found in the :doc:`yaml section of the manual<README_YAML>`.

 The results are then visualized with: